 Types of Hip Replacement

 Your hip is one of the most important (and most used) joints in your body, and if it starts to slow down, your entire life can slow down with it.
-Like other joint issues, hip problems are usually treated first via non-surgical techniques that can include physical therapy, steroid injections or lifestyle changes.
-But if none of that has helped and your pain is hindering your daily life, it may be time to consider a hip replacement.
+Like other joint issues, hip problems are typically treated initially through non-surgical techniques, which may include physical therapy, steroid injections, or lifestyle modifications.

-Hip replacement is a surgery in which parts of the hip are replaced with prostheses, or implants.
-Hip replacement surgery is typically performed to relieve the hip pain and stiffness caused by hip arthritis.
-However, it can be used as a definitive medical treatment for injuries and other conditions, as well.
-The most common type of hip replacement surgery is total hip replacement, but a partial hip replacement or hip resurfacing may be appropriate for other patients.
+Hip replacement, also known as total hip arthroplasty, is a joint replacement surgery in which parts of the hip joint are replaced with a prosthesis, or hip implant.
+Hip replacement surgery is typically performed to relieve the hip pain and stiffness caused by hip arthritis, most commonly osteoarthritis.
+However, it can also be used as a definitive medical treatment for injuries like a hip fracture and other conditions such as osteonecrosis or rheumatoid arthritis.
+The most common type of hip replacement surgery is total hip replacement; however, a partial hip replacement or hip resurfacing may be more suitable for other patients.

 - Interferes with daily activities and sleeping